Session Initiation Protocol (SIP): Everything You Need To Know

 Use Cases

 SIP is typically used to enable multimedia communication and collaboration applications, such as web conferencing and instant messaging.
-VoIP is used primarily for voice communication, such as making telephone calls over the internet.
+VoIP is used primarily for voice communication, such as making telephone calls over the Internet.
 It’s the technology behind services like Skype, Zoom, and most phone systems that use the internet for calls.

-How Do VoIP Calls Use the SIP Protocol?
+How VoIP Calls Use The SIP Protocol

 VoIP uses Session Initiation Protocol to establish and maintain multimedia sessions, enabling businesses to save 30% to 50% on communication costs.4 When a VoIP call is initiated, SIP sends an invite message to the recipient containing data such as the sender and receiver’s SIP addresses, session descriptions, and multimedia data types.